 Where to stay in Seoul after a long day of traveling and sightseeing.

-It’s 5’Oclock, and you’re beginning to feel lethargic.
+It’s 5’O’clock, and you’re beginning to feel lethargic.
 Your Shopping bags are tearing your biceps and your feet are about to explode.
-It’s been a whole day of shopping and all you want to do is go home, put the kettle on and slump into your chair.
-Exhaustion clouds your thoughts.
+It’s been an entire day of shopping and all you want to do is go to a hotel and fall into the bed.
+As exhaustion clouds your thoughts.
 You ask yourself, ‘Where can I stay in Seoul? ‘

 Thankfully, Korea is dense.
 You’re never too far away from a good place to crash.
 From the party hostels in Hongdae to the grandiose executive rooms in the Shilla; you can find it all in South Korea’s capital.